gemma567/coursework_project/coursework_gemma/README.txt

 To use this script, run breed_finder.py, providing your name and the filename of the file containing the mystery sequence to be tested as arguments.

+Alternatively - you can run app.py to see the results of as a webpage output.
+This serves the results of the mystery.fa alignment with the database at localhost:5000

 Output
 The script will generate a results folder with a file named your_name_results.txt.